Marketing Orientation Approaches

 SALES ORIENTATION

-A sales orientated organisation focuses the majority of its resources on selling its products and services to its target audience.
+A sales-orientated organisation focuses the majority of its resources on selling its products and services to its target audience.
 In a way, it does prioritise its customers but not in a sense of listening to their needs and wants – it simply wants to sell to them.

-Existing products are usually given to the sales and marketing teams and they are tasked to finding buyers to those products, wherever and whoever they may be.
+Existing products are usually given to the sales and marketing teams and they are tasked to finding buyers for those products, wherever and whoever they may be.
 Many organisations will feel they are not selling enough of their products and will, therefore, adopt sales orientated techniques to focus the organisation on selling more and building on its profit margins.

-Disregarding customer needs in this way, and adopting aggressive outbound sales techniques, is an approach that rarely works in the long term.
+Disregarding customer needs in this way, and adopting aggressive outbound sales techniques is an approach that rarely works in the long term.
 This is especially the case now that the general “customer” (regardless of industry) is more empowered than ever and appreciates relationships within the sales processes, especially within the B2B pharma sectors.
 That said, this isn't to say that organisations cannot be successful with this templated approach.
 The inbound sales/marketing approach has emerged as attractive in modern-day sales orientated organisations.

 Advantages: Immediate short-term sales are generated.